Tension Remodeling Controls Topological Transitions in Epithelial Tissues: Results

-Four different types of dynamics are observed during T1 processes (Fig.~\ref{fig.Fig1}B, Movie 1): instantaneous irreversible T1, delayed irreversible T1 with a stalled 4-fold vertex, instantaneous reversible, and delayed reversible T1 events.
-In all these cases, tension increases during contraction prior to 4-fold vertex formation, and decreases via remodeling after the 4-fold vertex resolves into an extending junction (Fig.~\ref{fig.Fig1}B).
-Tension remodeling can decrease the local tensions in stretched shoulder junctions, hence decreasing the net repulsive force $f_\text{rep}$ acting between the vertices of the newly created junction, promoting 4-fold stabilization.
-Specifically, a stalled 4-fold vertex arises when $f_\text{rep}< 2\Lambda_{\text{birth}}$ (Fig.~\ref{fig.Fig1}D), where $f_\text{rep}$ comes from tensions in the shoulder junctions as well as pressures in the neighboring cells resisting changes in cell area.
-When the local tension increases (due to remodeling, fluctuations, or contractility), vertex stability is lost, resulting in delayed T1 or a delayed reversible event (Fig.~\ref{fig.Fig1}B).
-Fig.~\ref{fig.Fig1}C shows the distribution of stalling times, for both reversible and irreversible T1 events, suggesting that some 4-fold vertices can be resolved near-instantaneously, while others can remain stalled for longer periods.
-Without tension remodeling ($k_E=k_C=0$), we recover the standard vertex model dynamics where T1 transitions occur instantaneously (Movie 2).
+Four different types of dynamics are observed during T1 processes (Fig.~\ref{fig.Fig2}B, Movie 1): instantaneous irreversible T1, delayed irreversible T1 with a stalled 4-fold vertex, instantaneous reversible, and delayed reversible T1 events.
+In all these cases, tension increases during contraction prior to 4-fold vertex formation, as a consequence of tension remodeling.
+Subsequently, tension decreases via remodeling after the 4-fold vertex resolves into an extending junction (Fig.~\ref{fig.Fig2}B).
+Tension remodeling can decrease the local tensions in stretched shoulder junctions, promoting 4-fold stabilization.
+Specifically, a stalled 4-fold vertex arises when $f_\text{4fold}=\left(\VEC f_i - \VEC f_j\right)\cdot \HAT r_{ij}< 2\Lambda_{\text{birth}}$, where $\HAT r_{ij}=\left(\VEC r_i-\VEC r_j\right)/\mid \VEC r_i-\VEC r_j\mid$, and $\VEC f_i$ and $\VEC f_j$ are the forces acting on the two tricelullar vertices, $i$ and $j$, created in the attempt of 4-fold vertex resolution.
+These forces arise from tensions in the shoulder junctions as well as pressures in the neighboring cells resisting changes in cell area.
+When the local tension increases due to strain-driven remodeling or contractility, vertex stability is lost, resulting in delayed T1 or a delayed reversible event (Fig.~\ref{fig.Fig2}B).
+Fig.~\ref{fig.Fig2}C shows the distribution of stalling times, for both reversible and irreversible T1 events, suggesting that some 4-fold vertices can be resolved near-instantaneously, while others can remain stalled for longer periods.
+Without tension remodeling ($k_E=k_C=0$), we recover the standard vertex model where T1 transitions occur instantaneously and 4-fold vertices are unstable (Movie 2).
+For negative values of the tension remodeling rates, we obtain a model of positive feedback between tension and strain, where T1 transitions are observed to occur instantaneously (see Supplemental Material, Fig.~S3).